kidehen/jaguar_graph_RAG/docs/architecture.md

 ## Overview

 This document describes the architecture of the **Graph RAG (Retrieval-Augmented Generation)** application that combines **OpenAI GPT** with **GraphDB knowledge graphs** for intelligent jaguar conservation queries.
+The application demonstrates:

-The application demonstrates how to build a conversational AI using **Microsoft Agent Framework DevUI** that can query structured data using SPARQL and provide natural language responses.
+1. **Conversational AI** using **Microsoft Agent Framework DevUI** that queries structured data using SPARQL
+2. **Ontology-Aware Knowledge Extraction** that transforms unstructured text into RDF knowledge graphs

+This is a **true semantic Graph RAG** implementation using formal ontologies (RDFS/OWL), not just labeled property graphs (LPG).

 ## Graph RAG High-Level Architecture